-'People need access to healthy meals:' Inequality among Indigenous peoples may explain psychological distress
+'People need access to healthy meals:' Inequality among Indigenous people may explain psychological distress

 Addressing food insecurity may help improve mental health, researcher says